The Ethereum Merge (ETH 2.0) explained

 The Ethereum Merge is the transition to a new Proof-of-Stake network from the old Proof-of-Work mainnet.

 In order to safely transition the current Ethereum blockchain network, the plans for the Merge have been rolling out in phases.
-Some of these phases have already been completed, while others are subject to change.
-The ultimate goal is to complete The Merge by September 19th.
+Some of these phases have already been completed in the past few years, while others are subject to change.
+The ultimate goal was to complete The Merge by September 15th, which was successful.

 The Beacon Chain